tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 **Comparing Hypotheses**:

-Now that our hypotheses are defined, it's time to compare the two.
+Now that our hypotheses are defined, it's time to compare the two --- but first, a brief aside on why we're even allowed to do this:

 When you have a large number of data points, as many modern enterprises do, statistical theory lets you make some nice assumptions about what that data means.
 One such assumption, known as the Law of Large Numbers (LLN), says that the average you calculate from your data gets closer to the true average if you use more data.[^label2]